 You need to let know veterinarian know you will be out of town and who will be caring for your pets.
 If we cannot reach you, or the situation is urgent, we need to be able to reach a veterinarian quickly and not have to worry about any privacy issues.

-If your are unsure of how your pet will do with a sitter – we offer trial visits.
+If you are unsure of how your pet will do with a sitter – we offer trial visits.
 At Wet Noses Pet Sitting, we require a trial visit for any cat receiving medication.
 We recommend trial visits for dogs, but only require it if the dog seems nervous during the meet and greet.
 During a trial visit, you will leave and your sitter will come just like you are on vacation.
-This will allow us all to observe how your animal reacts to a new person handling them and allows us to flush out any questions your sitter may have.
+This will allow us all to observe how your animal reacts to a new person handling them and allow us to flush out any questions your sitter may have.

 If you know your pet will have a hard time – schedule multiple trial visits!
-We are happy to come work with you for as long as it takes to get your dog or cat comfortable with us.
+We are happy to come to work with you for as long as it takes to get your dog or cat comfortable with us.
 We want everyone to be relaxed and have peace of mind when you do leave.

 Petting sitting diabetic pets is something we love and if you can prepare all of this, then you can travel comfortably knowing that your diabetic pet will be well cared for.
 Now you just need to decide on a schedule!
 Unlike other pets, diabetic pets need medication every 12 hours.
 Below are our suggested schedules that are built with that in mind.

 Diabetic Pet Option #1

 This is an ideal schedule for diabetic pets who need eyes on them regularly.

 30 Minute Mid-Day Visit